Andrej Modić

-Andrej Modić (born 7 March 1996) is a Bosnian professional footballer who plays as a midfielder.
+Andrej Modić (born 7 March 1996) is a Bosnian professional footballer who is a midfielder.

 Club career

-Modić is a product of the Milan youth academy, where he was described by CEO Adriano Galliani as "one of the most talented players of his generation".
-He was signed by Vicenza on one-year loan on 5 August 2015.
+Modić is a product of the AC Milan youth academy, where he was described by CEO Adriano Galliani as "one of the most talented players of his generation".
+He was signed by Vicenza on a one-year loan on 5 August 2015.
 Modić made his Serie B and professional debut on 26 September 2015, against Pescara.
 On 15 July 2016, he moved on loan to Brescia.
 On 31 August 2017, he was loaned out to Rende.

-On 26 January 2018, he signed a three and a half year contract with Bosnian Premier League club Željezničar.
+On 26 January 2018, he signed a three-and-a-half-year contract with Bosnian Premier League club Željezničar.
 On 25 June 2018, Modić left Željezničar after making only one league appearance.
 On 31 August 2018, he signed with Krupa.
 He left Krupa in the winter transfer window of the 2019–20 season.
 He joined Serie D side Afragolese in August 2020 but was released in the winter en was snapped up by Giulianova in February 2021.